Agami Herons by Gary Crowder.

 Anaconda and Orinoco Crocodile.

 The best time to visit the Llanos is between December and March, especially February-March when it is usually drying out and the wildlife becomes more concentrated.
-The best time to look for Bearded Helmetcrest is during the rainy season which usually lasts from April to November, although a few birds seem to remain on the high Andean paramo throughout the year.
+The best time to look for White-bearded Helmetcrest is during the rainy season which usually lasts from April to November, although a few birds seem to remain on the high Andean paramo throughout the year.

 Field Guide to the Birds of Venezuela by S Hilty.
 Helm, 2002.